 So you landed the big job?
-Congrats, thats amazing and now you can finally breathe deeply.
+Congrats, you can finally breathe deeply.
 The interview process is complete.
 That being said, there is still one large hurdle that lies in front of you.
 The dreaded relocation move.
 Moving isnt ever the most fun thing in the world, but moving because of a new job can add even more stress to the situation.
 Are your finances in order?
 Will you meet any new friends?
 How will you find your way around your new city?
 Rest easy, we have 5 relocation tips that will help make your upcoming move a little less worrisome.

 Hopefully your new job is offering some help in the way of relocation help or compensation.
 However, if not, there are a few things to keep in mind to save up for, such as, security deposits and moving truck rentals.
 Also be sure to have a few weeks of living money saved, as well, since it can sometimes take a couple pay periods for you to receive your paycheck at the new job.

 Packing might be the average person’s least favorite part about moving.
 However, this is the perfect time to downsize your life.
 Donate unused items, throw away clutter, and give away things to friends.
 Additionally, as you are packing and planning your move, use this moving checklist from ForRent.com to help keep yourself organized during the move.

 When it comes time to learn the lay of the land, try dropping the smartphone and GPS.
 Its important to learn landmarks and get a feel for your new area.
 Try to learn it without the help of mapping.
 If you get lost or simply need recommendation, always ask locals first; they know more than any online forum you read ahead of time, and can show you shortcuts that your GPS may not be aware of.

 Take a few days to just get lost in your new city and discover everything it has to offer.
 Its important not to stay cooped up, this will help curb the feeling of homesickness!